Tales of Halloween: Trick

-On a seemingly peaceful Halloween night, close friends Nelson, Maria, James and Caitlyn are lounging around Nelson's house, smoking pot, giving out candy, and watching Night of the Living Dead.
-As Nelson goes to greet a female trick-or-treater dressed as a witch, the girl suddenly stabs him multiple times in the abdomen, gravely injuring him.
-Frightened, Maria goes to her car to drive Nelson to the hospital, only to be grievously attacked by four more kids in costumes.
-Maria attempts to flee, but she succumbs to her injuries and drops dead in the house's pool.
-By this time, Nelson has succumbed to his injuries as well.
-James tries to find help, only to have his face burned by yet another trick-or-treater, who completes their attack by stuffing his mouth with rat poison.
-Caitlyn, the only adult left, flees to the backyard, where she hides in the pool house.
-Looking through pictures on her phone, it is revealed that Caitlyn, Nelson, Maria, and James are actually a group of psychopaths who have been kidnapping kids and torturing them for their twisted amusement.
-The vigilante kids find the pool house, which turns out to be the place the foursome tortured the previous kids and houses an assortment of blood-stained surgical tools.
-The kids free the group's most recent victim, a girl whose eye has been gouged by the adults, then corner Caitlyn.
-The freed girl wishes Caitlyn a happy Halloween before killing her with an axe to the head.
+On Halloween night, close friends Nelson, Maria, James and Caitlyn are lounging around Nelson's house, smoking pot, giving out candy, and watching Night of the Living Dead.
+As Nelson goes to greet a trick-or-treater dressed as a witch, the girl suddenly stabs him multiple times in the abdomen.
+Frightened, Maria tries to drive Nelson to the hospital, only to be grievously attacked by four more kids in costumes.
+Maria succumbs to her injuries and drops dead in the house's pool.
+By this time, Nelson has died as well.

+James has his face burned by yet another trick-or-treater, who completes their attack by stuffing his mouth with rat poison.
+Caitlyn, the only adult left, hides in the pool house.
+It is revealed that Caitlyn, Nelson, Maria, and James are actually a group of psychopaths who have been kidnapping kids and torturing them for amusement.
+The vigilante kids find the pool house, which turns out to be the place the foursome tortured victims with surgical tools.
+The kids free the group's most recent victim, a girl whose eye was gouged by the adults, who kills Caitlyn with an axe to the head.